• Skip to primary navigation

 • Using a Core Drill

-Core Drills - how to use - Learn how to use a power drill and core drill bit to drill a large diameter hole through a wall for waste pipes and extractor fans
+Core Drills - how to use - Learn how to use a core drill bit and power drill to drill a large diameter hole through a wall for waste pipes and extractor fans

 • Using a Hole Saw

-Hole saw - how to use - In tis DIY guide you will learn how to use a hole saw to drill and cut large holes in timber, metal, masonry and plastic and also about the different types of hole saw available
+Hole saw - how to use - In tis DIY guide you will learn how to use a hole saw to form large holes in timber, metal, masonry and plastic materials

 • Drilling Metal: How to Drill Holes in Different Types of Metal

-Metal - drilling metal - In this DIY guide you will learn how to drill metal correctly, including what drill bits you should use for different types of metal
+Metal - drilling metal - In this DIY guide you will learn all about drilling metal correctly, including what drill bits you should use for different types of metal

 • Cutting Metal

-Metal - how to cut - How to cut metal safely and correctly - Find out how to cut a variety of metals such as sheet metal and metal pipework using tools such as a hacksaw, a jigsaw or tin snips
+Metal - how to cut - How to cut different types of metal safely and correctly including sheet metal and metal pipework and what tools to use

 • Router Bits

-Router bit types and cutting shapes - Learn about the most common types of router bits and the shapes or profiles that they cut in to timber surfaces when used with a router
+Router bit types and cutting shapes - Learn about the most common router bit types and the shapes or profiles that they cut in to timber surfaces when used with a router

 • Drilling into Tiles and Porcelain Tiles with Porsadrill Diamond Tipped Drill Bits

-Tiling - drilling into tiles and porcelain tiles with diamond tipped drill bits - Find out all about drilling into tiles including porcelain tiles and how to drill tiles using the Porsadrill diamond drill bits in our easy to follow guide
+Tiling - drilling into tiles and porcelain tiles with diamond tipped drill bits - Find out all about drilling porcelain tiles with diamond tipped drill bits to create holes for water pipes and waste pipes

 In this section we cover cutting and drilling all types of materials (that you would use in a normal DIY or home improvement project).
 We explain in detail how you use the different types of drill bit and hole saws.
 We even cover a guide about when and how to use router bits.